Texas prepares to deploy Rio Grande buoys in governor’s latest effort to curb border crossings

 Eagle Pass is part of a Border Patrol sector that has seen the second highest number of migrant crossings this fiscal year with about 270,000 encounters — though that is lower than it was at this time last year.

-The crossing dynamics shifted in May after the Biden administration stopped implementing Title 42, a pandemic era public health policy that turned many asylum-seekers back to Mexico.
+The crossing dynamics shifted in May after the Biden administration stopped implementing Title 42, a pandemic era public health policy that turned many asylum seekers back to Mexico.
 New rules allowed people to seek asylum through a government application and set up appointments at the ports of entry, though the maximum allowed in per day is set at 1,450.
 The Texas governor’s policies target the many who are frustrated with the cap and cross illegally through the river.

 Earlier iterations of Abbott’s border mission have included installing miles of razor wire at popular crossing points on the river and creating state checkpoints beyond federal stops to inspect incoming commercial traffic.

-“We always look to employ whatever strategies will be effective in securing the border,” Abbott said in a June 8 news conference to introduce the buoy strategy.
+“We always look to employ whatever strategies will be effective in securing the border,” Abbott said in a June 8 press conference to introduce the buoy strategy.

 But the state hasn’t said what tests or studies have been done to determine risks posed to people who try to get around the barrier or environmental impacts.